mrthreeplates/TRS-80_floppy_remapper/README.md

 into a computer, it will refuse to work (as the error status is saved into EEPROM).
 In order to re-run the tests, you must re-program the PIC.

-## LEDs
+## Front LEDs

 The LEDs are there to tell you that the board is working and other useful information (and I need blikenlights).

-Otherwise, they are completely optional (and you obviously can't see them when the computer is assembled).
+Otherwise, they are optional (and you obviously can't see them when the computer is assembled).

 The Green enable LED will be lit whenever the disable switch is not closed.

 The Red row (and bank) lights show you which mapping is currently selected.
-For example, when the first row is lit (next to "0 1 2 3") and the bank is off, then the mapping of drives is unchanged.
+For example, when the first row is lit (next to "0 1 2 3") and the bank is off, then the mapping of drives will be unchanged.
 There are 8 pre-programmed drive mappings.

 Additionally, you can save a "default" mapping which is always restored upon power on of the computer.
 This can be any of the 8 pre-programmed